Moddimation/Yasiki/README.md

 Setting up Ghidra
 =================

 Ghidra is a tool that automatically decompiles code.
 Although Ghidra's output is not accurate enough to be directly copy-pasted into this decompilation project, it can still be helpful for understanding functions and decompiling them faster.
+You are free to use other decompilation methods, such as IDA, m2c or manually, but ghidra was chosen as the preferred tool in the gamecube/wii decomp scene.

-I have a shared Ghidra project for LuigisMansion already set up.
+I've got a shared Ghidra project for LuigisMansion already set up, that I usually update.
 To get access to this server:

 * Go to https://ghidra.decomp.dev and link your Discord account.
 * Create a Ghidra account by entering a new username and password into the form on the right.